hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

   /// <summary>
   /// Source location of the test in format "Assets/Path/File.cs:LineNumber".
-  /// Only populated for methods and types, null for namespaces or assemblies or other things
+  /// Only populated for methods, null for other nodes
   /// </summary>
-  public string SourceLocation;
+  public string Source;
 }
 ```